Ashfika-Lira/dentivo-app/README.md

-# Getting Started with Un Dojo
+# Getting Started with Dentivo

 This project was designed with [Create React App] & Raw CSS(https://github.com/Programming-Hero-Web-Course3/healthcare-related-website-Ashfika-Lira).